haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/BundleSharedCatalog.md

 ## Extensibility

-Extension developers can interact with the Magento_BundleSharedCatalog module.
+Extension developers can interact with the Magento_BundleSharedCatalog模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_BundleSharedCatalog module.
+[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_BundleSharedCatalog模块.

 ### Layouts